alpha-unito/streamflow/docs/source/cwl/docker-requirement.rst

         type: stdout
     stdout: output.txt

-By default, StreamFlow autmoatically maps a step with the ``DockerRequirement`` option onto a :ref:`Docker <DockerConnector>` deployment with the specified image.
+By default, StreamFlow automatically maps a step with the ``DockerRequirement`` option onto a :ref:`Docker <DockerConnector>` deployment with the specified image.
 This mapping is pretty much equivalent to the following ``streamflow.yml`` file:

 .. code-block:: yaml